-Skies clear as further coronavirus curbs ground more flights
+Coronavirus grounds more flights, takes toll on jobs

 “It is a war against a virus,” Andrew Herdman, director general of the Association of Asia Pacific Airlines, told Reuters by telephone on Monday.

-The impact on planemakers has been deep and sudden and on Monday planemaker Airbus (AIR.PA) announced new steps to bolster its financial position, including the signing of a credit facility for 15 billion euros ($16.1 billion).
+The impact on planemakers has been deep and sudden.
+On Monday, planemaker Airbus (AIR.PA) announced new steps to bolster its financial position, including the signing of a credit facility for 15 billion euros ($16.1 billion).

 Airbus added it was withdrawing its 2020 financial guidance, dropping a proposed 2019 dividend that had a cash value of 1.4 billion euros ($1.5 billion) and suspending funding to top up staff pension schemes.